richardstubbs/richardstubbs/readme.md

-d# Hi there, I'm Richard! 👋
+# Hi there, I'm Richard! 👋

 Welcome to my GitHub profile!
 I'm a technical professional with a deep passion for Linux, sysops, and embedded systems.
 As a CTO and Director of Technology, I thrive at the crossroads of leadership, innovation, and hands-on engineering.
-My journey began in the 80s on an old [Apple ][+](https://en.wikipedia.org/wiki/Apple_II_Plus), where I fell in love with programming and problem-solving.
+My journey began in the 80s on an old [Apple \]\[+](https://en.wikipedia.org/wiki/Apple_II_Plus), where I fell in love with programming and problem-solving.

 These days, I focus on standalone code, automation, solving specific challenges, and proof-of-concept projects while my excellent team handles full application development.
 I spend much of my time on code reviews, technical project scoping, YAML configurations, and bespoke automation.
 CI/CD pipelines, Dockerfiles, and infrastructure tweaks are my bread and butter.
 While most of my professional work happens on GitLab, I use GitHub for personal projects, home automation, and curating excellent open-source software.